postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 **Sharing collections with a link**

 Select this option to generate a shareable link for others to access your collections.
-You can manage a complete list of your collection links from your [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}.
+You can manage a complete list of your collection links from your [workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}.

 [![share get link](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-getLink-collections.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-getLink-collections.png)